-Join Christopher Brooks for an in-depth discussion in this video Tempo mapping to picture, part of Film Scoring with Pro Tools.
+Join Christopher Brooks for an in-depth discussion in this video Tempo mapping to picture, part of Pro Tools: Filmscoring.

 The traditional first step in writing a piece of music, after staring at a blank sheet of paper of course, or a blank sequencer in this case, is to establish a Tempo.
 Certainly this isn't the only approach, but it's one that you'll often find helpful when composing for picture.
 Let's start with a scene that we've already spotted.
 We have our picture session and have made into a template for a new cue.
 We've looked at the scene a few times and gotten a rough idea of a Tempo and maybe even some musical ideas or themes in our head.
 Let's zoom out a little bit and go to the downbeat of our first cue, 1m1.